Multi-agent AI that actually runs

 Agent graph design and role definition

-We map your business process to AutoGen's agent primitives - AssistantAgent, UserProxyAgent, and GroupChat - defining each agent's system prompt, tool access, and termination logic before a line of code is written.
-Poorly scoped agent roles are the single most common reason AutoGen workflows loop endlessly or produce unreliable outputs in production.
+We map your business process to AutoGen's agent primitives - AssistantAgent, UserProxyAgent, and GroupChat - defining each agent's system prompt, tool access, and termination logic before a line of code.
+Poorly scoped roles are the most common reason workflows loop endlessly in production.

 Function-calling tool integration

 AutoGen's function-calling layer lets agents invoke real tools - CRM lookups, database queries, API calls, file reads - rather than hallucinating data.
-We build and register those tool functions, handle authentication, enforce input/output schemas, and make sure each agent only has access to the tools its role requires.
+We build and register those functions, handle authentication, enforce input/output schemas, and scope each agent's tool access to its role.

 Human-in-the-loop checkpoint design